 My personal recollections of him are many and appropriately spectacular: visiting him on the sets of some of his biggest films; creating for him, and then producing, the televised British Film Institute Award shows that he hosted for many years at the NFT; and then directing the Centenary of Cinema commemoration event with HRH the Prince of Wales at The Museum of The Moving Image - and laughing, and sometimes crying, together in the process!

 Oh yes – one must not forget those suppers he held too – what occasions they were!
 His guests included the likes of Dirk Bogarde, Bette Davis, Maureen O'Hara, John Mills, Alec Guinness, Deborah Kerr, Julie Andrews, Michael Powell, Orson Wells, Graham Greene, Douglas Fairbanks Jnr., The Princess of Wales, Gerard Depardieu, Catherine Deneuve, Clint Eastward - the list goes on and on - for he knew everyone and everyone knew him.

 His loss will be great indeed to film culture as a whole - as his work was respected throughout the world.
 But his loss to humanity will be just as profound – as his kindness was legendary and his generosity of spirit, boundless.
-As Dietrich says at the end of Touch of Evil – “He was some kind of a man".
+As Dietrich says at the end of – “He was some kind of a man".

 On a personal level I feel I have lost something of my own life too –a ‘certain magic’ has gone with him.